robertoleonecicognani/Online-Reactable/README.md

 ## Effects
 Effect buttons enable the user to change and alter the sound by cascading different effects together.
 All of the left knobs control a parameter for the effect that we thought made the most interesting changes.
 Almost all of the right knobs control the wetness of the signal, meaning how much of the output is the filtered response and how much it is the pure input.
 All the effects are taken from Tone.js library and the documentation is available online.

-Every effects left knob:
+Every effects left knob:<br>
-Distortion: Distortion level
+Distortion: Distortion level<br>
-Phaser: Frequency of the panning effect
+Phaser: Frequency of the panning effect<br>
-Vibrato: Speed of the vibrato
+Vibrato: Speed of the vibrato<br>
-Reverb: The decay time
+Reverb: The decay time<br>
-Bitcrusher: Bit number of downsampler
+Bitcrusher: Bit number of downsampler<br>
-Chebyshev: Chebyshev waveshaper order number
+Chebyshev: Chebyshev waveshaper order number<br>
-Autowah: The basefrequency of the bandpass filter
+Autowah: The basefrequency of the bandpass filter<br>
-Autopanner: Frequency of panning effect
+Autopanner: Frequency of panning effect<br>
-PingpongDelay: Feedback amount
+PingpongDelay: Feedback amount<br>
-Pitchshift: Pitch interval
+Pitchshift: Pitch interval<br>
-Autofilter: Frequency of the autofilter
+Autofilter: Frequency of the autofilter<br>
-Flanger: Delay time
+Flanger: Delay time<br>
-Tremolo: Rate of the effect
+Tremolo: Rate of the effect<br>

   Some interesting example usages of effects:
 Pitchshift: The user can set the wetness to 50% and set the interval which creates the sensation of chords.